-When you have a work-related injury covered by workers’ compensation, you typically cannot file a lawsuit against your employer.
+Typically, you cannot file a lawsuit against your employer when you have a work-related injury covered by workers’ compensation.
 Workers’ comp laws in every state include an exclusive remedy provision that protects employers from employee lawsuits as long as their business has a valid policy in place.
 However, there are situations that override this protection and can result in workers’ compensation lawsuits.

 What Is an Exclusive Remedy?

 Exclusive remedy is the provision in workers’ compensation laws that says that injured workers cannot sue their employers for a work-related injury as long as they receive workers’ compensation benefits.
 When an employee collects these benefits, they essentially agree to the exclusive remedy provided by state law.

 In the history of workers’ comp, this idea of an exclusive remedy and no-fault insurance is part of what’s known as the “grand bargain.”
 Employers promise to create safe workplaces and cover injuries and partial lost wages, while injured workers give up their right to sue.

 To make this possible, workers’ compensation insurance is a no-fault coverage.
 This means workers do not have to show that their employers were at fault to receive benefits.
 Fault does not need to be determined for the coverage to apply.
 Workers can be responsible for an accident that causes their own injury and still collect disability payments and have their medical bills covered.

 When Can You Sue for a Workplace Injury?

 There are exceptions to the exclusive remedy clause for injured workers.
 And because workers’ compensation laws vary from state to state, so are the situations where workers’ comp lawsuits are allowed.
 Some states are more lenient when it comes to exceptions than others.
 If in doubt, consult with a workers’ compensation attorney to determine your rights within your state laws.